kaby76/swigged.cuda/README.md

 [![Build Status](https://travis-ci.org/kaby76/swigged.cuda.svg?branch=master)](https://travis-ci.org/kaby76/swigged.cuda)

 This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API Version 9 in C#, compiled under Net Standard 1.1.
-Note, older releases of the NVIDIA GPU Toolkit are not supported; version 9.x must be installed, and you must have a NVIDIA GPU Pascal or newer installed.
-I am dropping support of 32-bit targets, as NVIDIA GPU Toolkit drops support for 32-bit targets at all!
+This project targets CUDA GPU Computing Toolkit version 9.0.176, Visual Studio 2017 15.4.5, and 64-bit GPU targets.
+Older releases of the NVIDIA GPU Toolkit are not supported.
+The Toolkit version 9 must be installed, and you must have a NVIDIA GPU Pascal or newer installed.
+Support of 32-bit targets has been dropped, since the Toolkit drops support for 32-bit targets!

 Virtually all of the API is exposed.
 However, the thunking with the Driver API is minimal.
 For example, you must manuall marshal arrays into a pinned array, and convert the pinned array handle into a System.IntPtr address for use with swigged.cuda.